JohnCoene/packer/docs/references/set_npm.md

 # `set_npm`

-Use npm
+Set npm path

 ## Description

-By default packer looks for the npm installation using the `which` command.
+By default packer looks for the npm installation using the `which` (or `where` ) command.
  This function lets you override that behaviour and force a specific npm installation.

 ## Usage